Year 7 Band A Homework Timetable

 5. If you find a piece of homework too difficult:

-• Do not give up too easily- there are always reference books, the Library and the internet.
+• Do not give up too easily- there are always reference books, dictionaries the Library, and the

 • Do some extra independent research on the topic/s that you are covering at school.

-• Visit the Library, research the internet, read through an encyclopaedia, or read a book!
+• Visit the online Library, research the internet, read through an encyclopaedia.

 9. If you are finding it difficult to do your homework, please ask about Homework Hub.
 Ask your tutor for

 In addition, think about doing some extra-curricular activities.
 Get fit and make some new friends.
 Join a clubnetball, hockey, football, rugby, frisbee, science, drama, the choir.
 We will let you know when clubs in school